HydrologyFrankfurt/ReWaterGAP/docs/index.rst

             To the reference guide

     .. grid-item-card::  Developer guide
-        :img-top: _static/index_contribute.svg
+        :img-top: images/developer_guide.svg
         :class-card: intro-card
         :shadow: md

         Saw a typo in the documentation?
 Want to improve existing functionalities?
-The contributing guidelines will guide you through the process of improving pandas.
+The contributing guidelines will guide you through the process of improving ReWaterGAP.

         +++